 Efficiency Maine offers a multitude of different weatherization rebates.
 There are a few particular ones that Invictus Spray Foam specializes in.
 One of the rebates that we can arrange for you is for Maine’s energy assessment.

-The cost to the costumer will usually end up being $200 after the rebate.
-We will come in to do an energy audit plus six hours of air sealing.
-We will also do everything with Efficiency Maine to arrange the rebate for the customer.
+The cost to the customer will usually end up being $200 after the rebate.
+We will come in to do an energy audit, plus six hours of air sealing.
+We also do everything with Efficiency Maine to arrange the rebate for the customer.

-Efficiency Maine also offers rebates for insulation.
-There are separate rebates offered for the three different zones of your home: Attics, Walls, and Basements.
-You can have different parts of your home insulated and receive additional rebates for that zone.
-Plus, you will still receive the initial rebate for the energy assessment.
+Efficiency Maine offers rebates for insulation.
+There are different rebates provided for your home’s three distinct zones, Attics, Walls, and Basements.
+You can have various parts of your home insulated and receive additional rebates for that zone.
+Plus, you still receive the initial rebate for the energy assessment.

 The building must be a principal, year-round residence for occupants, not a seasonal, second, or vacation home or rental.
-The building must be a single family home, Condominium, or a 2-4 unit multi-family building.
-Must be installed in the primary living area, not a garage or outbuilding.
-It must be located in Maine.
+The building must be a single-family home, condominium, or 2-4 unit multi-family building located in Maine.
+It must be installed in the primary living area, not a garage or outbuilding.

 New construction projects are not eligible for weatherization rebates.
-The building must not have received Home Energy Savings Program rebates in excess of $5,000.
+The building must not have received Home Energy Savings Program rebates over $5,000.
 Homeowners of any income bracket are eligible for weatherization rebates.